pzhang87/sampleteach/readme.md

 In the world of Pokemon, people challenge each other to Pokemon battles all the time.
 Rewrite our Person constructor using the `prototype` property so that the Person can also `challenge`, `win`, and `lose`, each with its' own console.log statement.

-BONUS: Add a `money` property, and write the logic for the person to win or lose money in each corresponding method.
+BONUS: Add a `money` attribute for each Person, and write the logic for the person to win or lose money in each corresponding method.
+Be careful of how you assign the `money` attribute!

 ## Further Discussion

-* Avoid assigning static properties to the prototype!
+* Dangers and pitfalls - rewriting prototypes
 * The `__proto__` property
-* Prototypal inheritance in JS
+* Prototypal inheritance (Trainer that inherits from a Person)
+* Emulating public, private and privileged methods